awanmbandi/realworld-cicd-pipeline-project/README.md

     - Confirm that the code exist on GitHub

 2) Create An IAM Profile/Role For The Ansible Automation Engine (Dynamic Inventory)
-- Create a CodeBuild Service Role in IAM with Administrator Privilege
+- Create an EC2 Service Role in IAM with AmazonEC2FullAccess Privilege
 ![IAM!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/blob/zdocs/images/Screen%20Shot%202023-10-03%20at%206.20.44%20PM.png)
 - Navigate to IAM
     - Click on `Roles`